Japan "on the brink" as it struggles to hold back coronavirus

 "People are saying 'I didn't think I was infected myself'.
 I want everyone to share the awareness that one should both protect oneself while also avoiding spreading (the virus)," she told a news conference.
 Koike said junior high schools and high schools run by the metropolis would remain closed through May 6 after shutting at the start of March.
 Schools in other areas should decide based on local conditions, the experts said.

-The spread of the virus is hitting hard an economy that was already on the brink of recession before the outbreak.
+The spread of the virus is hammering an economy that was already verging on recession.
 A Bank of Japan poll showed the mood of industrial manufacturers at its most pessimistic for seven years.
-Calls for a lockdown in Japan are increasing on social media, with many Twitter users expressing worry and pointing to more draconian measures in cities abroad.
+Calls for a lockdown have been growing on social media, with many Twitter users expressing worry and pointing to the more draconian measures taken in cities elsewhere around the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)